 Sam was passionate about social justice and studied Political Science with an emphasis on International Relations and was accepted into the Global Leadership Initiative program at the University of Montana.

 Above all, Sam was a compassionate person, a loyal friend who supported and lifted up others.

 Sam made a connection to Judaism and to a Rabbi who worked in social justice and interfaith alliances while working on a senior project in high school.
 Tikkun Olam – a concept in Judaism encouraging action promoting social justice to repair the world would have guided Sam.

 Sam wrote a letter to the editor of his local newspaper imploring for unity:

 “But it’s not enough for us to just tolerate others.
 Just tolerating suggests that you merely can stand to be around someone.
 We have to go one step higher—we need to coexist.
 That means truly treating each other as equals, no matter what race or religion you are.
 If we could all see past appearances and beliefs, our society and culture here could truly flourish.”

 Are you interested in making a donation to The Sam Edelman Memorial Scholarship?
-Please click the button below to be taken to our secure donation page, and write the scholarship name in the gift notes.
+Please click the button below to be taken to our secure donation page, and write the scholarship name in the ‘dedicate this gift’ notes field.